DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

 <br/>

-## Test to check whether the correlation matrix is an identity matrix by Bartlett’s test of Sphericity
+## Check whether the correlation matrix is an identity matrix by Bartlett’s test of Sphericity

 ``` r
 Bart_results <-